-What you must pay when you get Services that are covered for you these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-There is no coinsurance, The plan only covers this screening if you have copayment, or deductible for certain risk factors and if you get a referral for it members eligible for this from your physician, physician assistant, nurse preventive screening. practitioner, or clinical nurse specialist.
+Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+What you must pay when you get these services There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
 Prior Authorization may be required.
-Referral may be required.